hivemq/hivemq-extension-gradle-plugin/README.md

 }
 ```

-Execute the `runHivemqWithExtension` to run HiveMQ with your extension.
+Execute the `runHivemqWithExtension` task to run HiveMQ with your extension from the configured home folder.

 As it is a gradle `JavaExec` task, you can easily set debug options, system properties, JVM arguments, etc.